 Tidey has plans for her students to explore community outreach with a sock drive that could possibly lead up to Common Ground’s “point in time” Vulnerability Survey of the homeless that will run in the early mornings of Jan.
 28 and 29.

 She said, “Steinbeck’s novel ties together yearlong themes of the course: that is, the dreams, realities and limitations that define quests for sustenance, self-determination and property ownership.
-In very meaningful ways, these units of study will allow us to continue to ask the question: What are the contemporary and historical stakes of carving out places and spaces for oneself and for others within a modern—and civilized—world?”barn
+In very meaningful ways, these units of study will allow us to continue to ask the question: What are the contemporary and historical stakes of carving out places and spaces for oneself and for others within a modern—and civilized—world?”

 Donate to The Fourth Estate